 Getting a car loan for the first time?
-Taken out car finance before but it never really went as smoothly as you were hoping for?
+Maybe you've taken out car finance before, but it never really went as smoothly as you were hoping for.
 Feeling stressed, strained, and burned out by everything you need to consider?
 Confused by all the different types of finance plans out there and how they work?
 We’ve got you covered!
 We’ve taken some of the overwhelming jargon and technical terms and transformed them into a comprehensive checklist for car finance.
 Let’s dive right in! 🚗

 What Are the Different Types of Car Finance?

 A hire purchase agreement is when you buy a car and pay it back in monthly instalments.
 The loan is secured against the car itself, which means it’s not really yours until you finish completely paying it off.
 You’ll usually have to put down a deposit of around 10% of the car’s value, sometimes more.
 Then, you’ll have 12 to 60 months to pay off the rest of the car’s value.
 You can get hire purchase deals with banks, specialist finance companies, and other financial institutions, including some car dealerships.

 Personal loans are a type of car finance that you can take out via a bank or other financial institution that isn’t necessarily specialised in cars.
 You’ll pay a fixed amount per month plus interest.
 That’s why it’s important to check the interest rates offered in each agreement because rates will vary greatly depending on which lender you choose.
 The full interest rate or APR (which includes any additional fees or charges) will also depend on your credit score.
 In fact, you’ll most likely see your application declined if you do not have a good credit score.
 The main advantage of a personal loan is that the car will be yours when you purchase it but do expect to pay a higher rate of interest on any unsecured loan.